wkasdorp/forest-2-domains/README.md

 * Choose to have one or two DCs per domain.
 * Choose names for the Domains, DCs, and network objects.
 * Choose the VM type from a prepopulated list.
-* Use either Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019.
+* Use Windows Server 2016, or Windows Server 2019.
 * Get a public IP endpoint to use with RDP, configured with a Network Security Group.

 A forest with two domains in Azure is especially useful for AD-related